aslbat/datapusher/README.md

     ckan.datapusher.url = http://127.0.0.1:8800/

+and with a published url of ckan different from the internal url of ckan visible to datapusher (as in a reverse proxy configuration):

+    ckan.datapusher.callback_url_base =  http://ckan:5000

+Must be also configured the authentication using jwt tokens, modifying the following CKAN configurations:

+    api_token.jwt.encode.secret = string:samerandomstring
+    api_token.jwt.decode.secret = string:samerandomstring

+Then generating a new JWT token in the Administration section for the user default (the user with the same name of site_id) which is used by datapusher and configuring the generated token with this configuration in the CKAN ini:

+    ckan.datapusher.token = adsadasdsads.sdsad____

 There are other CKAN configuration options that allow to customize the CKAN - DataPusher integation.
 Please refer to the [DataPusher Settings](https://docs.ckan.org/en/latest/maintaining/configuration.html#datapusher-settings) section in the CKAN documentation for more details.